Rocking Your Next Road Trip

 Check out my article originally posted on the MilTribe blog here.

-Anyone else taking a road trip this summer?
+Anyone else taking a road trip for spring break?
 That is one thing I LOVE about Texas.
 Multiple beach areas within driving distance!
 I recently took a trip with some girlfriends down to Corpus Christi and had too much fun!
 We walked along the beach catching up on life’s latest triumphs and tragedies, had delicious food, and stayed up until all hours of the night just TALKING.
 It was incredible!
 There is something about staying up all night snacking and chatting with your oldest friends that feeds the soul.

 Whenever you take a vacation, the most difficult part seems to be everything you have to do BEFORE you actually get there!
+Doesn’t it?
 Making the reservations, planning the route, researching the area and finding cool stuff to do.
 It’s a lot of work.
 But it’s so worth it to be able to experience something new and spend quality time with the ones you love.

 Packing the Suitcase